madhavan2907/Coursera_Capstone/README.md

 In this project I use data from Foursquare API and tried to build a Clustering model to aid anyone who visits Budapest city in deciding the place of stay based on what each neighborhood has to offer and their personal preferences.

-Capstone project - The Battle of Neighborhoods - week I.pdf - Introduction - Partial Report.
+* [Capstone project - The Battle of Neighborhoods - week I.pdf](https://github.com/madhavan2907/Coursera_Capstone/blob/master/Final%20Capstone%20Project/Capstone%20project%20-%20The%20Battle%20of%20Neighborhoods%20-%20week%20I.pdf) - Introduction - Partial Report.
 Intrtoduction and Data.
-Capstone project - The Battle of Neighborhoods - week II.pdf-Complete Project Report - Full Project Report
+* Capstone project - The Battle of Neighborhoods - week II.pdf-Complete Project Report - Full Project Report
-Clustering the Neighbourhoods of Budapest City.ipynb- Complete Project Notebook - Python Code
+* Clustering the Neighbourhoods of Budapest City.ipynb- Complete Project Notebook - Python Code
-Final Presentation.pdf- Final presentation
+* Final Presentation.pdf- Final presentation

-Data Files
+Data Files:
-Budapest_Neighbourhoods.csv
+* Budapest_Neighbourhoods.csv